crossplane/crossplane/docs/gitlab/gitlab-gcp.md

 Examine `gitlab-gcp.yaml` to familiarize yourself with all GitLab components.

 Install GitLab
-Note: your output may look differently:
+Note: your output may look different:
 ```bash
 kubectl create -f gitlab-gcp.yaml
 ```